RealmRazer/hollowed_blight/content/NPCs/Kethic Tamrin.md

 With the aid of [[Alden Blackwood|Duke Alden]] and a missive sent back to [[Maelbreak]], he was detained as part of an investigation into the turmoil in the capitol.

+After his detention he has shown links to different elements of demonic worship being spread in the capitol.
+While presented as being on house arrest, he was seen walking the grounds of the guards quarters.
 # Relationships
 *